Contrasting Dillard’s (NYSE:DDS) and Pick n Pay Stores (OTCMKTS:PKPYY)

-Dillard’s (NYSE:DDS) and Pick n Pay Stores (OTCMKTS:PKPYY) are both retail/wholesale companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their analyst recommendations, earnings, dividends, institutional ownership, risk, profitability and valuation.
+Dillard’s (NYSE:DDS) and Pick n Pay Stores (OTCMKTS:PKPYY) are both retail/wholesale companies, but which is the better business?
+We will contrast the two companies based on the strength of their profitability, institutional ownership, valuation, dividends, risk, analyst recommendations and earnings.

 |Dillard’s